RetroReversing/retroReversing/pages/consoles/xbox/XboxGameEngines.md

 These game engines were normally just distributed to developers in the same company and never released to other development studios therefore these are called 'in-house' game engines.

-However the xbox generation was the first to really take 3rd party game engines seriously.
+However the Xbox generation was the first to really take 3rd party game engines seriously.

-Full Commercial off-the-shelf game engines became much more popular such as Unreal Engine or GameBryo.
+Full commercial off-the-shelf game engines became much more popular such as Unreal Engine or GameBryo.

 But the real winners were the more specific middleware libraries such as the Havok Physics engine, Bink Video Playback engine and the Renderware Graphics engine.

 Most developers still wanted full control over their game engine but it was too costly to write a custom physics, audio or video engine for each game.
-In future console generations developers would move towards the full game engines, leaving some of the flexability behind.
+In future console generations developers would move towards the full game engines, leaving some of the flexibility behind.

 ## Detecting middleware
-The games listed below each engine or middleware have been confirmed to use those engines by searching for common strings within the xbox executable themselves.
+The games listed below each engine or middleware have been confirmed to use those engines by searching for common strings within the Xbox executable themselves.

 If you would like to add a game to the list please make sure to check the executable for a trace of the code, sometimes developers aim to use a library but it never ends up in the final build.